ARTICLE AT A GLANCE

 Refined sugar can reduce white blood cells performance and increase inflammatory markers.

-Additionally, a high sugar diet can lead to insulin resistance, a risk factor for falling ill due to COVID-19.
+Additionally, a high sugar diet can lead to insulin resistance, a risk factor for falling ill due to COVID-19 and the flu.

 How does high blood sugar impair our immune health?